puli-pro/Monkey_pox/README.md

 - **Public Health Surveillance**: Scalable screening methodologies
 - **Medical Informatics**: Integration of ML in healthcare workflows

-**Citation**: If you use this work in your research, please cite the repository and reference the associated methodologies described in the research papers documentation[1].
+**Citation**: If you use this work in your research, please cite the repository and reference the associated methodologies described in the research papers documentation.

   🏥 Advancing Healthcare Through Machine Learning 🤖